 Air Quality

-Air quality has a direct impact on our health.
-The impact of air pollution and smog will vary depending on factors such as:
+The impact of air pollution will vary depending on factors such as:

 • The concentration of pollutants